Before starting a wood burning project, it is important to make sure the wood is prepped for your pyrography art.

 Do You Stain Before Or After Wood Burning?

 Always AFTER the project is done!
 Once you seal or stain your project, you CANNOT go back over it and add any wood burning details.
-Before you stain your project with your desired sealant, you need to make sure it is 100% complete.
+Before you stain your project with your desired sealant, ensure it is 100% complete.
 Sealing is literally the last final step to completing a wood burning project.

 Let me know in the comments if you have any further questions, I will gladly help the best I can!